10th April 2020

 Once the lockdown is over and travel restrictions start to ease, motivated buyers will be quick to go out and secure their ideal country retreat as soon as possible.
 This is especially true for brits and europeans who can travel by car or by rail.

 In other words our top tip is to prepare and make each trip worth three, and that you are ready.
-But for now the advice remains stay home, stay safe, and keep looking at our website, our blog and social media feeds.
+But for now the advice remains stay home, stay safe, and keep looking at our website, our blog and social media channels.

 Did you know the SW France area alone (Occitanie + Nouvelle Aquitaine) is larger than England?
 And you probably didn’t know the surface area of France is almost 5 times larger than England!
 The land size of England is 130,395 km² and France is 643,801 km², we’ll let you do the maths and feel free to share on twitter.